zio/zio/docs/overview/testing_effects.md

 val result: UIO[Int] = square.provide(42)
 ```

+Once you provide an effect with the environment it requires, then you get back an effect whose environment type is `Any`, indicating its requirements have been fully satisfied.

 The combination of `ZIO.accessM` and `ZIO#provide` are all that is necessary to fully use environmental effects for easy testability.

 ## Environmental Effects

-The fundamental idea behind environmental effect is to _program to an interface, not an implementation_.
-Rather than passing around interfaces manually, or injecting them using dependency injection, we take advantage of ZIO environment to automatically pass interfaces wherever they are required.
+The fundamental idea behind environmental effects is to _program to an interface, not an implementation_.
+In the case of functional Scala, interfaces do not contain any methods that perform side-effects, although they may contain methods that return _functional effects_.

+Rather than passing interfaces throughout our code base manually, injecting them using dependency injection, or threading them using incoherent implicits, we use _ZIO Environment_ to do the heavy lifting, which results in elegant, inferrable, and painless code.

-In this section, we'll explore environmental effects by developing a testable database service.
+In this section, we'll explore how to use environmental effects by developing a testable database service.

 ### Define the Service